 Serving from Mon – Fri, 12pm – 4pm, you can build a pretty substantial spread by combining a mezze and two small plates of your choice at lauded Middle Eastern spot, Maray.

-A restaurant that certainly needs no introduction, steak and grill experts Hawksmoor’s pre-theatre menu, which is served Mon – Sat, 4.30pm – 5.45pm and Mon – Thu, 8.30pm – close, offers two courses for £23, or three for £26.
-There’s also a £19 steak and chips offer which runs Mon – Fri, 12pm – 3pm.
+A restaurant that certainly needs no introduction, steak and grill experts Hawksmoor’s pre-theatre menu, which is served 4-5.45pm Monday through Wednesday and 3.15-5.45pm Thursday through Saturday, offers two courses for £25 or three for £30.

-The Diecast Warehouse Kitchen is on hand to help you battle through hump day, giving diners 40% off the entire food menu every Wednesday.
-There’s loads to choose from, with an array of excellent pizzas, burgers and hot dogs amongst other things included.
+The Diecast Warehouse Kitchen is on hand to help you battle through hump day, giving diners 40% off pizza every Wednesday from 4-9pm.

-Every Mon – Fri, from 12pm – 3pm, you can try a signature Suki Suki ramen for £10, with extra gyozas and a soft drink available for an extra £4.95.
+Every Mon – Fri, from 12pm – 4pm, you can try a signature Suki Suki ramen for £10 thanks to their express lunch, with extra gyozas and a soft drink available for an extra £4.95.
 Simply choose your broth base and select from a choice of Karaage Chicken, Prawn, Charsui Pork, Tofu or the house special.

 At Trading Route, diners can get 50% off both full and half rotisserie chickens from 12pm – 9pm.
 Just book ahead to claim the deal.